-Together, the core measurements conducted by EcoMon cruises help researchers understand and predict changes in the Northeast ecosystem and its fisheries.
+Together, the core measurements conducted by our ecosystem monitoring (EcoMon) cruises help researchers understand and predict changes in the Northeast shelf ecosystem and its fisheries.
 Researchers are scheduled to sail on the next EcoMon survey in August aboard NOAA Ship Pisces.

 Core Sampling Summary

-The core long-term EcoMon sampling includes bongo net tows to collect zooplankton, larval fish and fish eggs.
-These fine-mesh nets get their name because they are attached to a steel ring side by side, which looks kind of like bongo drums.
-On this survey, bongo net tows were conducted at 123 different stations.
-Samples from this survey will be used in a newly developed index of Atlantic mackerel egg abundance, which is used in the stock assessment.
+Core EcoMon sampling includes “bongo” net tows to collect zooplankton, larval fish and fish eggs.
+These fine-mesh nets are attached to side-by-side steel rings, resembling bongo drums when deployed.
+During this survey, bongo net tows were conducted at 100 different stations.
+Samples from this survey will be used to update an index of Atlantic mackerel egg abundance, which is used in the stock assessment.
 To further support this effort, supplemental stations were added in the western Gulf of Maine.

 Conductivity, Temperature, and Depth Profiles

 Seawater conducts electricity.
-This “conductivity” varies by depth and other oceanographic factors, and is used to estimate the salinity of seawater.
-The crew deployed an instrument that can measure conductivity, temperature, and depth—shortened to “CTD”—at all 139 stations on this survey.
+This “conductivity” varies by depth and other oceanographic factors and is used to estimate the salinity of seawater.
+The crew deployed an instrument that can measure conductivity, temperature, and depth at all 106 stations on this survey.
 The combination of temperature and salinity at various depths helps define marine habitat boundaries, track ocean circulation, and monitor changes in climate.
 This can help explain changes in marine species distribution and productivity.

-To monitor marine carbon cycling and ocean acidification, scientists collected water samples and measured dissolved inorganic carbon, total alkalinity, pH and nutrients.
+To monitor marine carbon cycling and ocean acidification, scientists collected water samples and measured dissolved inorganic carbon, total alkalinity, pH, and nutrients at 25 stations.
 Increases in dissolved carbon dioxide can increase acidity of the water, which can in turn affect shellfish and other sensitive organisms.
 Pteropods, a planktonic shelled mollusk, were collected from the water column.
 The condition of the pteropod shells will be examined to measure the biological effects of ocean acidification.
 This is the first EcoMon cruise where pteropods were studied in this way.
 The NOAA Ocean Acidification Program funded this work, and it is conducted in partnership with NOAA’s Atlantic Oceanographic and Meteorological Laboratory in Miami.
 The pteropod measurements are conducted in partnership with the Bermuda Institute of Ocean Science, where the measurement technique was developed by Dr. Amy Maas.

 Special Collection Summary

-- Two observers were aboard to watch for and record data on sea birds, marine mammals, and sea turtles encountered.
-This is part of the Atlantic Marine Assessment Program for Protected Species, a partnership among scientists from NOAA, the U.S. Fish and Wildlife Service, and the Bureau of Ocean Energy Management and the U.S. Navy.
+- Two observers were aboard to watch for and record data on sea birds, marine mammals, and sea turtles encountered along the cruise track.
+This is part of the Atlantic Marine Assessment Program for Protected Species, a partnership among scientists from NOAA, the U.S. Fish and Wildlife Service, the Bureau of Ocean Energy Management and the U.S. Navy.